 Borer-Infested Burrknot Treatment

 Treatment for burrknot borers can be difficult since they spend most of their lives inside of host trees, but pheromone traps can help detect adults on the move.
-Place these about four feet above the ground early in the season so you’ll be ready when it’s time to spray.
+Place these about 4 feet (1 m.) above the ground early in the season so you’ll be ready when it’s time to spray.
 A single application of chlorpyrifos directly on and around the burrknots after the first dogwood borer appears in your trap should be sufficient for the rest of the season.

 You can prevent dogwood borers from infesting burrknots by applying a white coat of latex paint to the rootstock of any trees at risk and providing them with excellent care.
 Like other borers, dogwood borers prefer trees that are stressed and will seek them out above all others.